aldingsgit/aldingsgit.github.io/index.md

 Returning to our procedure, we take the likelihood and multiply it by the prior probability of observing theta (Θ).
 The prior is what you believed before you saw the evidence and the likelihood of seeing that evidence if your hypothesis is correct.

 In the demoniator, we divide by the normalizing constant known as P(Data) to adjust the density function to sum to one.
-The full equation is show below:
+At the risk of redundancy, the full equation is show below as a reminder:

 <img src="images/EQ_4.JPG?raw=true"/>